 - Offset G: An offset G means that the G key is closer to the hand than with an Inline G. This makes it easier to reach the G key.
 You can identify these by noticing that 2 of the keys in the middle of the body do not line up with the rest.

-How Much Does it Cost to Buy a Flute?
+How Much Does it Cost to Buy a Beginner Flute?

 New flutes range in price from $100 for a cheap Chinese-made flute to $10,000+ for professional models.
 As a general rule, if someone is selling a new flute for less than about $350, it’s probably not high quality.

-Why Not Buy a Cheap Flute For Beginners?
+Why Not Buy a Very Cheap Beginner Flute?

 While you can buy new flutes on Amazon or at a warehouse club for around $100, they will likely not be what your child’s band director would like them to have.
 They won’t sound very good and are made of very cheap materials.
 A low-quality instrument can make a student not want to continue playing in the band because it is frustrating to play.